EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 'Hallelujah, this damn thing takes shell commands.
 Woo!!!'
 I was excited beyond measure.
 I again suppressed my urge to do a victory dance.
 Arya, however, noticed.
-"You're doing your weird smile again"; she didn't stay quiet this time, opting to mutter her thoughts to me.
+"You're doing your weird smile again."
+She didn't stay quiet this time, opting to mutter her thoughts to me.
 "Ah, yes.
 I managed to create a new spell!"
 I confided.
 The others were resting, fitfully or otherwise.
 Arya came over and inquired about the new spell.
 I deliberated over how to best explain it to her; teaching object-oriented stuff would be a pain in the behind.
 I decided to change the name to help the case.

 ```sh
 identify o = (echo o)
 ```

 "You can get information about a thing using this spell, Identify."
 I said as I helped her type the code in her terminal.
 I didn't expect it to run, but to my surprise, it actually did!
 Why did identify run, when it has nothing to do with any stats?
 I immediately called Betty over, hissed my befuddlement, and leveled her with a cold stare.
-Betty replied guilelessly, "Healer class cannot directly affect HP, neither can Mage for that matter.
+Betty replied guilelessly, "Healer Class cannot directly affect HP, neither can Mage for that matter.
 Also, Healers do not have access to parameters that are not co-dependent on HP.
 The identify spell, as you can see, is not interacting with any of the object's parameters.
 So the restrictions do not apply."
 A lot to unpack there but it somehow made sense in a convoluted way.
 So Arya couldn't change temperature because it wasn't really dependent on HP directly.
-Even her 'Heal' skill worked directly on wounds.
+Even her 'Heal' Skill worked directly on wounds.
 I see...
 'I'll think about it some other time though.
 Gotta experiment with identify!' and so, Arya and I went around identifying random things.
 Of course, after the pebble, I ran it on her first!

 ---